Introduction

 Managing credentials

-and appsettings.json, or another AWS service called Secrets Manager.
+The endpoint above hardcodes AWS credentials, but a better practise is to make use of IConfiguration and appsettings.json, or another AWS service called Secrets Manager.
 You can read up on the various options available to manage secure credential storage in my article Manage app credentials with AWS Secrets Manager.

-Alternatively, if you're deploying your application to EC2, you can attach a role to your instance and create a policy which grants access to the Publish
+Alternatively, if you're deploying your application to EC2, you can attach a role to your instance and create a policy which grants access to the Publish command of your topic, an example policy is shown below:

-variables from the endpoint and make use of the parameterless AmazonSimpleNotificationServiceClient
+You can then remove the key, secret and region variables from the endpoint and make use of the parameterless AmazonSimpleNotificationServiceClient constructor.

 Implement a UI for our endpoint